RedisLabs/redislabs-docs/content/rs/security/certificates/create-certificates.md

 However you choose to create the certificates, be sure to incorporate the guidelines described earlier.

-1. Create a private key
+1. Create a private key.

     ``` bash
     $ openssl genrsa -out <key-file-name>.pem 2048
     ```

-1. Create certificate signing request
+1. Create certificate signing request.

     ``` bash
     $ openssl req -new -key <key-file-name>.pem -out \